mikeizbicki/cmc-csci046/topic_00_unix/git.md

 You've now completed the unix/git tutorial.

-It's okay if you don't feel like you 100% understand all of the above commands.
-We will continue practicing all of these commands throughout the course of the semester, and by the end of the semester all of this will be second nature.
+At this point, you should understand how to complete all of the problems in the practice quizzes, and you can use those quizzes to test your understanding of how unix and git works.

 <!--
 ## Exercise